miguelrflor/MMM-ShoppingList/README.md

 The commands are self-explanatory, but please note that the first two are meant to handle only one item at a time.
 The module will write to a JSON file (shoppingList.json) and store each item in a string array.
 This module utilizes a local HTTP web server using Node.js.

-The server uses port 3000, so if your Raspberry PI has a local address of 127.0.0.1, you would access the list at 127.0.0.1:3000.
-Or you can just open a web browser and type "http://localhost:3000/".
+The server uses port **3000**, so if your Raspberry PI has a local address of 127.0.0.1, you can access the list at **127.0.0.1:3000**.
+Or you can just open a web browser and type "**http://localhost:3000/**".
+Some port forwarding may be needed, or firewall settings may need to be configured.

-The server can be launched manually by going to ~/MagicMirror/modules/MMM-ShoppingList/WebServer and typing node WebServer.js in the terminal.
-You should see the following message **Server running at http://localhost:3000/
+The server can be launched manually by going to ~/MagicMirror/modules/MMM-ShoppingList/WebServer and typing _**node WebServer.js**_ in the terminal.

-**
+You should see the following message _**Server running at http://localhost:3000/**_

 # Screenshots